RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2022-06-mojtaba-covariates/index.md

   icon_pack: fa
   name: DOI
   url: https://www.sciencedirect.com/science/article/abs/pii/S0341816221005816?via%3Dihub
+summary: In local and large-scale studies, environmental covariates, including topographic attributes, climate, landscape, and geomorphic processes, show a similar spatial distribution.
+These variables probably could not accurately reveal the spatial variation of SOC along the landscape in these studies.
-title: Spatial Prediction of SOC Using Covariates Selection
+title: Prediction of SOC Using Covariates Selection
 authors:
   - admin
 ---